imzqqq/chat/website/spec/content/client-server-api/_index.md

 ### Feature Profiles

-Chat supports many different kinds of clients: from embedded IoT devices to desktop clients.
+Matrix supports many different kinds of clients: from embedded IoT devices to desktop clients.
 Not all clients can provide the same feature sets as other clients e.g. due to lack of physical hardware such as not having a screen.
 Clients can fall into one of several profiles and each